 Over the years, shingles have continued to evolve and many variants have been introduced, including other roofing materials inspired by the original asphalt shingles.
 In the U.S., asphalt shingles are still the undisputed champion of roofing, as most homeowners prefer them for their longevity, low price and easy repairability.

 For more about roofing, or if you need a roofing repair or a replacement, call Pawcatuck Roofing Co. at (860) 865-1724.
 We offer our services to homeowners and business owners.
-We’ll be glad to work on your project in New London, CT.
+We’ll be glad to work on your project in Rhode Island & Connecticut.